Asbestos Exposure and Mesothelioma in the Navy

 It is highly recommended that you work with an experienced VA claims specialist when filing a claim for VA benefits related to mesothelioma.
 Documents you will likely need to produce in order to qualify for compensation include:

 - Medical records stating your illness or disability

 - Service records listing your job or area of expertise

 - Documentation of your doctor linking asbestos exposure during your time in the military to your disability

 Many brave heroes already risked their lives once while serving in the military.
-Sadly, their lives are still at risk of mesothelioma or other asbestos-caused conditions.
+Sadly, their lives are still at risk of mesothelioma or other asbestos-related conditions.
 If you are a victim, please let us help you.
-In addition to filing for veterans benefits, veterans may also seek compensation through taking legal action.
+In addition to filing for navy veterans benefits, veterans may also seek compensation by taking legal action.

 Veterans and victims of mesothelioma are entitled to compensation.
 An attorney will be able to guide you through the process of suing the asbestos companies and manufacturers responsible.
 Call the Mesothelioma Hotline number below to speak with a member of our team, or request a free case evaluation online.
 We understand what you’re going through and can connect you with an experienced asbestos attorney who will be able to help get you the compensation you deserve.